temach/reports/INR-Lab-1-Networking-Basics.md

 #### 10. What extra capabilities does your new OS give you?

 Compared to using Ubuntu on the gateway, OpenWRT router is easier to setup and use, because it provides a nice web interface.
 With the interface many of the most common tasks in networking can be configured.
-In Ubuntu network configuration requiers a bit of extra skills/experience.
+In Ubuntu network configuration requires a bit of extra skills/experience.
 OpenWRT has a image generation program that provides the ability to create system images with preconfigured network settings.
 The images can then easily be installed on other routers, which is very useful when setting up a large network.
-OpenWRT is a GNU/Linux OS, so its possible to extend its usage beyound what was intended.
+OpenWRT is a GNU/Linux OS, so its possible to extend its usage beyond what was intended.